Review 2022 – Dryflow® Elite Mark II Hand Dryer

 Calculating the energy efficiency of a dryer depends on 2 things, rated power and the dry speed.

 The Dryflow Elite Mark II has a rated power of 1kw and a per dry consumption of 4.72 watt/hours according to the manufacturer.
 Given the slightly longer dry times we tested, the per dry consumption may be a little higher, however, this remains good in comparison with traditional dryers that use 20-30 watt/hours per dry.
-1000 dries would cost approximated 57p which is a 96% saving vs paper towels.
+1058 dries possible per £1 spent on electricity compared to 143 dries per £1 spent on paper towels, which is a 96% saving vs paper towels.

 The manufacturer states 70 dB(A).
 Now it is worth noting that hand dryers are often louder in real environments than the test data shows, this is because the acoustics in tiled washrooms often amplify the sound.
 Also, really high-powered dryers often get a little louder when the airflow comes into contact with the hands.
 We found the Dryflow Elite Mark II hand dryer remained at a constant 70 db(A) under normal conditions.
 This is excellent for an effective dryer, in a real-life environment and makes it suitable for young children and those particularly sensitive to noise.
 It has been officially recognised by Quiet Mark.
 In addition to being quiet, the Dryflow Elite Mark II hand dryer has a smooth sound quality that doesn’t startle those with more sensitive hearing.